-We are replacing our philosophers with motivational coaches and capitalist gurus who sell rules of life or techniques to awake our inner lion so we can keep our existential crisis in the closet.
+We are replacing our philosophers with motivational coaches and capitalist gurus.
+They sell rules of life or techniques to awake our inner lion so we can keep our existential crisis in the closet.
 But the point is: existential crises are necessary!
-It can be a very good thing if we are courageous enough to go really deep.
+It can be an excellent thing if we are courageous enough to go deep.
 Unfortunately, and ironically, our society condemns and labels this as defeatism, weakness or cowardice.
 But facing the question of death and all the emotions hidden under its surface is one of the bravest and most productive things a human being can do.
 It’s the most effective path to find true meaning in life.

 So, let’s face the facts.
 Let’s see the shadow cast by death over our kind.
 Let’s face some obvious conclusions that we usually prefer to ignore:

 Stop cutting your hair and nails.
-Stop taking shower, let your body exhale its natural smells.
-Eat all you want.
-No more working out.
+Stop taking a shower; let your body exhale its natural smells.
+Eat all you want—no more working out.
 Let it be.
 Never again cut the grass of your garden.
 No maintenance for your car.
 No cleaning for your house.
 Sleep whenever you want.
 Wake up whenever you want.
 Say whatever you want, whenever you want.
 Don’t repress your emotions.
 Cry at the office.
 Runaway every time you feel afraid.
 Don’t suppress your violence.
-Punch whoever you want.
+Punch whoever you wish to.
 Let it be.
 Free your innermost sexual instincts.
 Be free!

-Yes, do all of this and be free for as long as you can, before you get caught, imprisoned, fired, exiled, killed.
-We have no other choice than fighting nature inside and around us in order to survive.
+Yes, do all of this and be free for as long as you can before you get caught, imprisoned, fired, exiled, killed.
+We have no other choice than fighting nature inside and around us to survive.
 If we stop, we are done.
 It’s exhaustive!
-We spend so much time, energy and money – also much our life – just to postpone death.
+We spend so much time, energy, and money – also much of our life – just to postpone death.
 So many things we must do, just to be alive!
 Yet will be defeated at the end.
 We’re fighting a losing war.
 Is it worth it?

 2) You’ll be erased from the planetary memory

-Maybe this will make you question the real importance of your actions, goals and even of your bigger purpose.
+Maybe this will make you question the real importance of your actions, goals, and even your bigger purpose.
 Are you really important?
 Does what you do really matter?